whiteinge/eseth/2020/mergetools.md

 ![](./mergetools/vimdiff-two-way.png)

-**The only file you should diff in a merge conflict is `MERGED`.**

 `LOCAL` and `REMOTE` and `BASE` are very useful to understand the history leading up to the conflict.
-You can and should read the relevant parts from those files.
+You can (and should!) read the relevant parts from those files.
 You should use [Git's merge log](https://www.git-scm.com/book/en/v2/Git-Tools-Advanced-Merging#_merge_log) for even more understanding.
+You should even individually compare the relevant sections of thsoe files with the left or right half of `MERGED` -- and maybe that does mean _temporarily_ showing a diff between them.

+After you understand the history of the conflict and when it comes time to resolve those conflicts, you should only resolve them as a diff between the left half of `MERGED` and the right half of `MERGED`.

 ## Summary